SimonHarte/SpartanGrid/README.md

 Note that you must pass the same `prefix` to both mixins to generate a fully working grid.

-> By using mixins for the grid setup Spartan even allows you to generate multiple grid systems in one project.
+> Spartan even allows you to generate multiple grid systems in one project with this feature.

 ### Responsive Layout Container